 Globalization has made the world a smaller place.
 Technology has allowed people to connect from different parts of the world and people are exposed to cultures, lifestyles, and social norms that are unique from their own.
 Many companies now are becoming multinational and multicultural.
 With so many kinds of people working together, it is inevitable that things can get lost in translation.
 For example, your company may operate in English but is contracted with a Vietnamese company.
 Don’t let miscommunication get in the way of the workflow.
 Read on for five tips to overcoming language barriers in the workplace.

 What better way to overcoming a language barrier than actually learning the language?
-Groundbreaking, I know.
+When you use employee outsourcing often times your employees are locals in the country you are expanding to.
 Allowing your non-native speaking employees to learn some basic language requirements may be the difference between landing a business pitch or partnering with a new client.
 You also could consider hiring people who are able to speak two or more languages.

 Offering language classes shows that you care about your employees’ short term and long term success.
 Learning a language is a difficult skill to master, but doing so can open many doors.